 Ivy George, Preschool Lead Teacher

-Currently on her free time, she is outside working on her gardens which she is in the process of making more self-sustaining, reading, kayaking, creating art or landscape designing.
+In her free time, she can be found outside working on her gardens, (which she is in the process of making more self-sustaining), reading, kayaking, creating art, or landscape designing.

 Maria LaForce, Preschool Assistant Teacher